Close Menu

 A Social Performance

-By quietly observing the railway station, Luna turns an ordinary scene into a commentary on social life.
 The travelers become actors in a subtle performance where reputation and appearance take center stage.

 Why Luna’s Observation Still Feels Familiar